 - 12 large ears of green corn “Humeros” (or 3 pounds of frozen whole kernel corn plus 4 tablespoons of cornmeal)

-- 2 large onions, chopped in small cubes
+- 2 large onions, chopped into small cubes

 - 2 tablespoons of lard or butter or Color